pypa/pip/tests/data/packages/README.txt

 invalid_version-1.0-py3-none-any.whl
 ------------------------------------
 A valid variant of the invalid-version package.
+Used, for instance, to test that the version with invalid metadata is ignored in favor of this one.

 require_invalid_version-0.1-py3-none-any.whl
 --------------------------------------------